Elenkosz/rivus/doc/contribution.rst

   *"A Foolish Consistency is the Hobgoblin of Little Minds"*

 So use it when it makes sense, and do not where it does not.
-We would even suggest to look for an auto-pep8 plug-in for your favourite IDE or text editor.
+We would even suggest looking for an auto-pep8 plug-in for your favourite IDE or text editor.
 Or go bare bones and get something like flake8_ to check your code.
 If it is too annoying, you can always add some guidelines to be ignored.
-But
+But at the and of the day, it will help you and us to read the code.

 .. todo::